‘Mаma, I’m a Big Now’: How Does the 7-Year-Old Child Crisis Manifest Itself

-- the ability to act according to the rules, to set goals and achieve results.
+- the ability to act according to the rules, set goals, and achieve results.

 If parents are overly demanding towards the child, if they pay great attention to academic performance and ignore other school issues, then the child may experience such a phenomenon as school maladjustment.
 It manifests itself in the following ways:

-- the loss of interest towards studies, a decrease in academic performance;
+- the loss of interest in studies, a decrease in academic performance;

-- insecurity about their actions, and the decrease in self-esteem;
+- insecurity about their actions, and a decrease in self-esteem;

 - conflicts with teachers and classmates;